 Best Mouthwash of 2020

-The ACT Anticavity Fluoride Mint is our pick for best overall.
-It offers great protection, effective cleaning, and fresh breath.
+The ACT Anticavity Fluoride Mint is our pick for the best overall mouthwash.
+It offers excellent protection, effective cleaning, and fresh breath.
 We appreciate the easy-dose cup that allows the user to squeeze out exactly the right amount from the bottle, and the alcohol-free formula does not burn at all.

 We struggle to come up with many negatives, but perhaps for those who enjoy that tingly feeling that other products leave behind, this one has none of that.
-We like this one because we found that it does just about everying a mouthwash should with really no downside.
+We like the ACT because we found that it does just about everything a mouthwash should with really no downsides.

 The Tom's of Maine Wicked Fresh left our breath smelling great.
-The cool mountain mint flavor was powerful but not overwhelming.
-We were pleasantly surprised by the cleaning power that it packed as well.
-We observed a notable reduction in the amount of visible plaque on tooth surfaces and between premolars and molars.
-We did not experience any burning or tingling sensation when using this product.
+The cool mountain mint flavor was powerful but not overwhelming, and we did not experience any burning or tingling sensation when using this product.
+We were also pleasantly surprised by the cleaning power that it packed.
+We observed a notable reduction in visible plaque on tooth surfaces and between pre-molars and molars.

 The Solimo Tartar Control Plus is an excellent budget-friendly option that performs its primary functions well.
+It prevented bacteria from growing in any notable amount during our cultivation test.
 During our cleaning test, it did admirably, removing a notable amount of plaque from between premolars.
-It also prevented bacteria from growing in any notable amount during our cultivation test.
 This product can also typically be found at a comparatively low price.

-The Listerine Healthy White Vibrant Multi-Action Fluoride is a great choice if you want a product with whitening power in addition to everything else.
+The Listerine Healthy White Vibrant Multi-Action Fluoride is an excellent choice if you want a product with whitening power in addition to everything else.
 The formula includes hydrogen peroxide, which foams up on contact.
 We observed that it effectively removes visible plaque and found it to be one of the most effective cleaners of any product that we tested.

-The formula includes a small amount of alcohol, which is definitely noticeable when rinsing with it.
+The formula includes a small amount of alcohol, which is noticeable when rinsing with it.
+This product also didn't leave our testers with stunningly fresh breath — just a much more neutral non-smell.
 The burn is slight but present in a way that is not the case with alcohol-free products.
-This product also didn't leave our testers with stunningly fresh breath — just a much more neutral non-smell.
 The foaming action is nice but taking too large of a dose becomes an issue quickly as the fluid can quickly fill up your mouth.
-All of these minor issues aside, if you are looking for a mouthwash plus whitening, this one is your best bet.
+These minor issues aside, if you are looking for a mouthwash plus whitening, this one is a good bet.

-We found that this product has a very strong flavor that isn't connected to fresher breath.
-Some of our testers did not enjoy it.
+Our testers think that this product has a very strong flavor that isn't connected to fresher breath, and some of them did not enjoy it.
 We also found that the cap is large and not terribly helpful for dosing.
 However, at the end of the day, this one is a good option for those looking for a whitening option without the burn of alcohol.

 The TheraBreath Fresh Breath is a unique product that leaves breath fairly neutral smelling.
 It proved to be up to the task of preventing new bacterial growth and did an adequate job of removing plaque.
-For those who are sensitive to strong flavors or smells, this could be a good option since it is relatively innocuous.
+For those sensitive to strong flavors or smells, this could be a good option since it is relatively innocuous.

 Many testers found this product to just be a little too much.
-It has a big dentist's office energy and tastes a bit like chemicals.
+It has big dentist office energy and tastes like chemicals.
 It also leaves behind a slight tingle, which undoes the supposed benefit of an alcohol-free formula.
 However, for a low-cost product with several intact benefits that you would expect from a mouthwash, we would certainly use it if this is what we had on hand.

-The Crest ProHealth Advanced Alcohol Free Extra Deep is an alcohol-free mouthwash with fluoride to protect and strengthen tooth enamel.
-Our testers found that this formula does not burn and did as good a job as any other product at preventing new bacteria from growing.
-The taste is strong but not overpowering and may be good for people who are looking for a tolerable mouthwash.
+The Crest ProHealth Advanced Alcohol-Free Extra Deep is an alcohol-free mouthwash with fluoride to protect and strengthen tooth enamel.
+The taste is strong but not overpowering and is a good option for people who are looking for a tolerable mouthwash.
+Our testers found that this formula did not burn and did as good a job as any other product at preventing new bacteria from growing.

 We are slightly annoyed by the bottle cap.
 It is large and configured in such a way that it not only doesn't actively facilitate proper dosing but makes it almost impossible without dripping some mouthwash onto the bathroom counter when replacing it.
 We also saw some of the least visible plaque removal with this product.
 However, for a product that offers multi-point protection and cleaning, this one is still a worthwhile addition to a medicine cabinet.